-Restore stream and wetland buffers to the fullest extent possible during the land development process.
+• Restore stream and wetland buffers to the fullest extent possible during the land development process.

-The approved NRI shows REF and PMA within the application area.
-The application proposes preserving the woodlands within the on-site REF and PMA, to reforest both the floodplain and stream buffer, and to meet the entirety of the 3.01 acres of woodland conservation requirement on-site.
-The woodland conservation proposed is adjacent to the stream buffer, and this additional buffering through preservation and reforestation further protects the stream, conforming to this policy.
-This PPS proposes a building and parking layout designed to minimize the effect of development on existing streams, stream buffers, and existing 100-year floodplain.
-In addition, areas proposed for afforestation will be planted with native trees to enhance the stream buffer and floodplain.
+The approved NRI shows REF and PMA within the subject property.
+The PPS preserves the woodlands within the on-site REF and PMA, to reforest both the floodplain and stream buffer, and meets the entirety of the 3.01 acres of woodland conservation requirement on-site.
+The included woodland conservation is adjacent to the stream buffer, and this additional buffering through preservation and reforestation further protects the stream, conforming to this policy.
+The proposed development includes a building and parking layout designed to minimize the effect of development on existing streams, stream buffers, and existing 100-year floodplain.
+In addition, afforestation areas will be planted with native trees to enhance the stream buffer and floodplain.

 The SWM concept design is required to be reviewed and approved by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), to address surface water runoff issues in accordance with Subtitle 32, Water Resources Protection and Grading Code.
 This requires that environmental site design (ESD) be implemented to the maximum extent practicable.
-An approved SWM concept plan (Application No. 03278-2023-SDC and Approval No. P42640-2024-SDC) and associated plan were submitted with the application.
+An approved SWM concept plan (Application No. 03278-2023-SDC and Approval No. P42640-2024-SDC) and associated plan were submitted with the PPS.
 The SWM concept plan proposes to use two submerged gravel wetlands, one micro-bioretention facility, floodplain compensatory storage, and 100-year quantity control of the on-site floodplain.